by H. Slack | Magazine article – Jan 2015

 My disagreement therefore, is with those who make tithing a New Covenant doctrine and say it is required of us.
 Those false teachers who imply or outrightly state that our finances are blessed if we tithe but cursed if we do not.

 No doubt you will hear some quote Matthew 23:23 “Woe unto you, scribes and Pharisees, hypocrites! for ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone.”
 Jesus is obviously not endorsing the scribes and Pharisees meticulous tithing from even their garden herbs as long as they do not omit matters of the law and judgment etc?
 The Scriptures account is clear, Jesus is speaking to religious Jews, scribes and Pharisees.
-We do not tell Jews to stop being Jewish, we preach Jesus and let them know that their ceremonial laws cannot save.
+Tithing was a covenant between them and God under the Old Covenant which they were still under as Jesus hadn’t died and was resurrected yet.
+Today we preach Jesus and let them know that their ceremonial laws cannot save.
 Salvation comes only through faith in Christ.
-I wouldn’t tell a Jew to stop tithing but that he should not enforce it upon the church that is also made up of Gentile believers because the New Covenant does not require it, it has no value in a New Covenant context.
+Tithing should not be enforced upon the church that is made up of both Jew and Gentile believers because the New Covenant does not require it, it has no value in a New Covenant context.
 The same way Paul treated circumcision.

 For so-called ‘Christian minister’ to emotionally blackmail people by telling them there is a curse on their finances because they are not tithing is evil.
 Similarly, to use adverts of destitute starving African children to pull money from our pockets is emotional bullying.
 In these situations the money received does not come from willing hearts but from manipulated emotions and a feeling of guilt.